Custom data models work as advanced databases of any information to be used on the platform.

-To edit existing object click the Edit link next to the object and then edit the data into the fields of Data Model object.
+To modify an existing object click the Edit link next to the object in the Edit column. and then edit the data into the fields of Data Model object.

 To search objects within the Data Model enter a search criteria into the Search Objects field, select a field or a object property you want to search objects by and click the Go button.